VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 * [recording](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) -
 Recording rules allow you to precompute frequently needed or computationally expensive expressions and save their result as a new set of time series.

+`vmalert` forbids to define duplicates - rules with the same combination of name, expression and labels within one group.

 ##### Alerting rules